allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 1.9.
 End to End

-Young wizard, can you remind me how to see your work?
+Can you remind me how to see your work?

 **``npm start``
 ``http://localhost:3000/index.html``